 4. See a different side to Pike Place Market

 Pike Place Market is one of Seattle’s most famous attractions, but there are alternative ways to see its sights other than a casual walk through.
 Savor Seattle Food Tours offers an award-winning Pike Place Food and Cultural Tour.
 For a spookier view, why not do a Market Ghost Tour and learn about the eerie people and places that have called the market home in its 100-year history?
 Guests hear stories about serial killer meeting points, former graveyards, and a mortuary where the Pike Place Market stands today.
 You also can’t visit the market without seeing Gum Wall – an alley covered in a rainbow of bubble-gum pieces.

 5. Visit the Seattle Pinball Museum

 Resembling more of an arcade than a museum, there are over 40 different vintage pinball machines to play with inside the Seattle Pinball Museum.
 For a fixed price, adults and children can enjoy perfecting their pinball skills on machines spanning 80 years: from 1934’s Mystery Six to 1980’s Dracula.
 It is an unusual but nonetheless fun activity for Seattle visitors.

 So when you are staying in Seattle, perhaps step away from the Space Needle and Starbucks and see a different side to the Pacific Northwest city.
 From being a guest at Motif Seattle, to quirky Fremont and spooky Pike Place, there is an alternative activity awaiting you.

-This blog post is part of the #HipmunkCityLove series.
+This blog post is part of the #HipmunkCityLove series and contains affiliate links.